-If you stick to your budget each month, but still seem to run out of money before the month is over, irregular expenses could be to blame.
-They’re those bills that you only pay once a quarter, once a year or on an as-needed basis – and that makes them easy to forget about until they’re due (and you have to scramble to come up with the cash to pay them).
+If you stick to your budget each month but still seem to run out of money before the month is over, irregular expenses could be to blame.
+Irregular expenses are those bills that you only pay once per quarter, once per year, or on an as-needed basis.
+Because you seldom think about them, it's easy to forget about them until they’re due—and you have to scramble to come up with the cash to pay them.

 Ready to give your budget the update that it needs?
 Let’s take a closer look at how to incorporate those irregular expenses into your monthly budget.